toolfun/_tutors/restake.md

 #### There are 2 local config files
 - $HOME/restake/src/networks.json
-- $HOME/restake/src/networks.local.json - which will override a config in 'networks.json' if you need to
+- $HOME/restake/src/networks.local.json - which will override a config in `networks.json` if you need to.
+You can check `networks.local.json.sample` example in $HOME/restake/src/

-> Example of the `networks.local.json`
+My `networks.local.json` working file:
 ```JSON
 {
   "empowerchain": {